 Can Sunscreen Replace Primer

 It is quite understandable that adding too many layers on the skin can only end up with a cakey, creasy, and clone face.
-Keep your worries aside because it is quite easy to keep your foundation look natural and smooth with superb sun protection.
-All thanks to incredible mattifying properties of ultra-matte sunscreens make them an ideal base for the foundation under makeup.
+Keep your worries aside because it is quite easy to keep your foundation looking natural and smooth along with superb sun protection.
+All thanks to the incredible mattifying properties of ultra-matte sunscreens for making them an ideal primer base for the foundation under makeup.

 Sunscreen as a primer base